internetarchive/fatcat/guide/src/workflow.md

 single author).
 When ready, the editor "submits" the edit group for review.
 During the review period, human editors vote and bots can perform automated checks.
 During this period the editor can make tweaks if necessary.
-After some fixed time period (72 hours?) with no changes and no blocking issues, the edit group would be auto-accepted if no merge conflicts have be created by other edits to the same entities.
+After some fixed time period (one week?) with no changes and no blocking issues, the edit group would be accepted if no merge conflicts have be created by other edits to the same entities.
 This process balances editing labor (reviews are easy, but optional) against quality (cool-down period makes it easier to detect and prevent spam or out-of-control bots).
 More sophisticated roles and permissions could allow some certain humans and bots to push through edits more rapidly (eg, importing new works from a publisher API).

 Bots need to be tuned to have appropriate edit group sizes (eg, daily batches, instead of millions of works in a single edit) to make human QA review and